andreineculau/sane.bash/README.md

 and then there's one last thing (tm): `stack trace on failure`.

-[sane.bash](./sane.bash) wraps all that up in a script to import (source) or a snippet to copy-paste.
+[sane.bash](./sane.bash) wraps all that up in a script to import (source) with inline documentation.

-[reference-sane.bash](./reference-sane.bash) is the same code and more, acting as a reference/template for the copy-paste approach.
+[reference-sane.bash](./reference-sane.bash) is the same code, minus the documentation, compact, adding argument parsing, acting as a full reference/template for a copy-paste approach instead of sourcing.

 ## Usage